 Highlights of the Equality Concentration

-- Lawyering tasks: Students are assigned to "law firms" and collaborate in lawyering exercises representing individuals and organizations that include interviewing clients, factual development of a case, drafting legal memorandum, preparing discovery plans, drafting a court complaint, drafting a demand letter and a electronic discovery hold, drafting a motion in limine, preparing or opposing a motion for summary judgment, including a Rule 56 statement or counterstatement of material fact (one of the most critical components of litigation in any civil law area), the role of expert witnesses, and conducting examinations in a trial setting.
+- Lawyering tasks: Students are assigned to "law firms" and collaborate in lawyering exercises representing individuals and organizations that include interviewing clients, factual development of a case, drafting legal memorandum, preparing discovery plans, drafting a court complaint, drafting a demand letter and a electronic discovery hold, drafting a motion in limine, preparing or opposing a motion for summary judgment (one of the most critical components of litigation in any civil law area), including a Rule 56 statement or counterstatement of material fact), an factual affirmation, arguing the motion, the role of expert witnesses, and conducting examinations in a trial setting.

 - Advocacy in various settings, including court and arbitration setting and in roles as judge or attorney, focusing on civil rights matters.